pkiraly/qa-catalogue/README.md

 * `avram-schemas/marc-schema-with-solr.json`
 * `avram-schemas/marc-schema-with-solr-and-extensions.json`

-To validate these files install the Avram reference implementation in Node with `npm install` and run:
+To validate these files install the Avram reference implementation in Node with `npm ci` and run:

 	./avram-schemas/validate-schemas